FlamingWater35/NotesApp/README.md

 - Android 5 or newer

-## Installation
+## Installation and setup

 1. Go to latest release
-2. Download an apk compatible with your device (arm-v8 is recommended for newer phones)
+2. Download an apk compatible with your device (arm-v8 is recommended for phones manufactured after 2016)
+3. Install the downloaded file
+4. Run the installed application